Pseudoexpertise/Math-Odyssey-II/standards/rules.md

 ### Ambiguity

-The exercises are meant to be open ended and slightly vague.
-In the case of ambiguity, if assumptions are need to be made, justify them by their applicability and connection to the model.\
+The exercises are meant to be open-ended and slightly vague.
+In the case of ambiguity, if assumptions need to be made, justify them by their applicability and connection to the model.\
-For a an optimal submission, your solutions are meant to be correct, verifiable, traceable and applicable.\
+For an optimal submission, your solutions are meant to be correct, verifiable, traceable and applicable.\
-Computing the solution given by the form you provided shall not require more computational complexity than necessary or plausible.
+Computing the solution given by the form you provided shall not require more computational complexity than is necessary or plausible.